JauniusPinelis/RegistrationDemo/readme.md

 ## To run
 Requirements: Node.js (for npm and front-end React), Visual Studio with .net core 2.2 for back-end with mssql with local db instance.
+0. Run "git clone https://github.com/JauniusPinelis/RegistrationDemo.git" in cmd (or "git pull" to update).
 1. Open \Registration\Registration.sln with Visual studio.
 2. Modify Registration\Registration.Api -> DefaultConnectionString with your mssql instance.
 3. Run "update-database" in nuget console (Registration.Infrastructure).
 This create db with schema and seed-data.
 4. Run the Registration.Api project - you have now web api running.
 Keep it running.
 5. Open Console, change directory to "\ClientApp" and "npm install" in Console.
 This will install all the front-end required libraries.
 6. In Console run "npm run start" .
 This runs React Web App which communicates with the Asp.net Core Web Api.

 ## Notes